 Every specialized field in the construction industry has its own sets of standards and regulations that general contractors adhere to.
 These standards are clearly necessary to ensure quality of work, professional integrity, and to reduce risk to GCs.
 It’s the same with the standards for interior architectural woodwork.

-The Architectural Woodwork Standards and AWI’s related sections to these standards are in place to maintain high quality in interior woodwork.
-They also help to clarify communications between contractors, subcontractors, woodworkers, and architects.
+The AWI Standards are in place to maintain high quality in interior woodwork.
+They also help to clarify communication between contractors, subcontractors, woodworkers, and architects.
 While they are not a legal or regulatory necessity, for general contractors they ensure a project adheres to industry best practices, reduce risk, avoid costly repairs, and help manage change more effectively.

 In building projects, whether major or minor, general contractors are the ones who are responsible for arranging and communicating the overall details of their project.
 Any changes to specific components must be communicated to their subcontractors.

 As it relates to AWI-QCP, the general contractor is responsible and accountable when it comes to the final details and results of the woodworking portion of the construction project.
 Having standards means that communication is clear, and the quality and reliability of work are ensured.

 Interior woodwork can be both decorative and structural in purpose.
 It includes elements such as wall paneling, ceiling panels, cabinetry, staircases, doors, etc. The AWI Standards focus on woodwork that is part of the interior architectural structure of a building.

 The AWI Standards provide best practice guidelines and serve as a definitive and authoritative reference.
 They simplify and clarify specific guidelines that govern certain materials, methods, and procedures, and cover the following aspects of architectural woodwork:

 How the AWI Standards relate to general contractors